-AUSD has a systematic, layered approach to adopting state standards and frameworks.
-The District begins significant curricular and instructional changes with the adoption of state-approved instructional materials and professional learning around standards and frameworks.
+AUSD has a systematic, layered approach to implementing state standards and frameworks.
+The District begins significant curricular and instructional changes with the adoption of stateapproved instructional materials and professional learning around standards and frameworks.
 A multi-year implementation of curriculum and professional learning occurs on an 8-year cycle.
-In the implementation of state academic standards, AUSD utilizes evidence-based practices in teacher learning, such as coaching, professional learning communities, and ongoing job-embedded application - for example, the lesson study process.
+In implementing state academic standards, AUSD utilizes evidence-based practices in teacher learning, such as coaching, professional learning communities, and ongoing job-embedded applications, for example, the lesson study process.
 AUSD is deeply committed to a culture of ongoing learning and improvement.
-Therefore, the professional learning, collaboration, and support initiated as the District implements new standards and frameworks continues through a multi-year professional learning plan supporting continuous improvement of instruction.
+Therefore, the professional learning, collaboration, and support initiated as the District implements new standards and frameworks continue through a multi-year professional learning plan supporting continuous improvement of instruction.
 This ongoing cycle serves to ensure that all shifts identified in California's adopted academic standards are being instituted and sustained in an authentic manner.
-An ongoing professional learning initiative for all teachers at all levels continues to focus on collaborative practices, cognitive rigor, and academic discourse.
-AUSD Educational Services leadership, community partners, and staff utilized the state reflection tool to identify the implementation progress for the 2022 California School Dashboard.
+An ongoing professional learning initiative for all teachers at all levels continues to focus on AUSD's Academic Success Drivers: collaborative practices, cognitive rigor, and academic discourse.
+AUSD Educational Services leadership, educational partners, and staff utilized the state reflection tool to identify the implementation progress for the 2023 California School Dashboard and have identified a need to continue to focus on the alignment and implementation of History Social-Science and the Next Generation Science Standards in instruction at all educational levels.